Leonardo-Boss/suckless-site/tools.suckless.org/farbfeld/index.md

 specify which color space your data is in.
 This will become more and more problematic as time moves on and more and more devices hit the market which can display more than the sRGB color space.
+Specifying color profiles is not easy to integrate into a sane format, so the farbfeld solution is to ramp up the bit-depth and use the largest color space around.

 Dependencies
 ------------